 Hello!
 I'm a working rock/blues keyboardist and church organist from Lancaster, PA.
 I'm earning a living throughout the area as a session keyboardist for live shows and studio recording.
 Musicians find me to be a reliable sideman and substitute keyboardist for many styles of music, an ever-evolving repertoire of classic rock and pop, garage rock, prog and neo-prog, disco, funk, soul, blues, oldies and more.

-Sunday, Aug.
-21 - AM Radio with the Ribhouse Horns at Bridgeport Ribhouse, Bridgeport, PA
+Tuesday, Oct.
+4 - AM Radio at Bridgeport Ribhouse, Bridgeport, PA

 Sunday, Oct.
 23 - The live debut of Presence, a tribute to Led Zeppelin, at Tellus360, Lancaster, PA